These manuals contain technical guidance for HMRC staff and tax professionals and are also published in accordance with the HMRC Publication scheme.

 The place of supply of transport and its impact on the scope of VAT.

-The handling of claims made by traders to correct errors that they have made in the conduct of their VAT affairs, which may lead to a refund of VAT.
+Guidance on the handling of claims made by traders to correct errors that they’ve made in the conduct of their VAT affairs, which may lead to a refund of VAT.

 Refunds to overseas business persons